Kent Dog Training Services

 What is covered in a puppy training program and how does it help with house training and basic commands?

-Help your puppy build a solid foundation with gentle guidance in basic commands, house training, and clear communication.
+Puppy training helps build a solid foundation with guidance in basic commands, house training, and clear communication.
 Typical puppy fundamentals include:

 • Crate training basics

-• Teaching your pup to signal when it needs to go outside
+• Teaching your puppy to signal when they need to go outside